An Analytical Approach for Insulin-like Growth Factor Receptor 1 and Mammalian Target of Rapamycin Blockades in Ewing Sarcoma: Results

 \subsection{Global Network and Pathway Fragility}

-Following our previous work \cite{our_nature}, we conducted a global analysis with respect to network curvature on six networks that emerged from each of the two drugs and three treatment states to highlight the inherent robustness in ES resistant cell lines.
+Following our previous work \cite{our_nature}, we conducted a global analysis with respect to network curvature on all six networks to highlight the inherent robustness in ES resistant cell lines.
 In particular, Table \ref{table:IGF_global} and Table \ref{table:mtor_global} present the average Ricci curvature in each of the three groups for samples treated with NVP-ADW-742/OSI-906 and MK8669 as well as average value of the left tails (at given lengths of 5\%, 3\% and 1\%).
 As such, one can see that the difference between drug resistant and untreated (and/or drug sensitive) samples is positive signifying robustness.
-Moreover, the drug sensitive samples that were only transiently exposed to IGF-1Ri and/or mTORi for 72 hours exhibited fragility when compared to the untreated and resistant cases, mimicking the higher state of drug resistance observed clinically.
+Moreover, the drug sensitive samples exhibit fragility when compared to the untreated and resistant cases, providing further evidence to not only the robust nature of metastasis but also the effect of drug treatments.
 In addition to the average statistic, one can consider the left tail of the distribution as the lower bound of Ollivier-Ricci curvature as opposed to simply taking minimum value which maybe sensitive to topological errors.
 The motivation for analyzing the lower bound / left tails of the distribution is significant as it is intimately connected to a notion of entropy which also serves as a proxy for robustness \cite{our_nature, LV}.
-While beyond the scope of this work, entropy is measure of the number of specific ways in which a thermodynamic system may be arranged, and has been commonly understood as a measure of disorder or randomness in a given system.
+Again, we see that increases in the average value of tails is in line with the above analysis.

 While global results provide a quantitative indicator of network robustness/fragility, the clinical benefit of the above method is that the methodology measures fragility in pathways (that need not be necessarily directly connected) for particular targets.
 We can analyze particular targets in varying manners, one of which is through scalar curvature \cite{our_nature}.
 Specifically, we define scalar curvature in this text as